lassegs/phd_thesis_markdown/README.md

 ![uio-template](http://i.imgur.com/MUNJFX4.png)

-This repository provides a framework for writing a PhD thesis in Markdown.
+This repository was originally made by Tom Pollard.
+It provides a framework for writing a master or PhD thesis in Markdown.

+**From the original:**
 I used the template for my PhD submission to University College London (UCL), but it should be straightforward to adapt suit other universities too.

 ## Citing the template